 Adventure Cook Islands Dive Centre and Rental Specialist

-We love diving in Rarotonga – great visibility and warm water make scuba diving and snorkeling in Rarotonga extremely fun.
-Adding to it our fascinating marine life explains why many divers keep coming back year after year.
+You got to to love the diving in Rarotonga!
+Great visibility and warm water combined with our fascinating marine life makes scuba diving in Rarotonga extremely fun and explains why many divers keep coming back year after year.

-As long as Crown-Of-Thorns numbers stay within normal, sustainable limits, these starfish have an important role to keep coral reefs healthy.
+As long as crown-of-thorns numbers stay within normal, sustainable limits, these starfish have an important role to keep coral reefs healthy.
 Problems start when the COTS reproduce too fast.
-In great numbers, Crown-Of-Thorns can become highly destructive to coral reefs.
+In great numbers, crown-of-thorns starfish can become highly destructive to coral reefs.
 The reasons for faster than usual reproduction rates are not fully understood, but it is believed that factors like high nutrient levels, climate change and lack of natural predators can contribute to fast reproduction rates.

 Rarotonga ‘s reefs are stunning with beautiful hard coral formations.
 During the last months, higher than usual COTS numbers have appeared on Rarotonga’s reefs, mainly on the north and north-west coasts of the island.
-To help keep our reefs healthy and to control the COTS population to prevent an outbreak, we have been helping alongside NGO Kōrero o te ‘Ōrau and Ministry of Marine Resources Cook Islands with the removal/ culling of COTS.
+To help keep our reefs healthy and to control the COTS population to prevent an outbreak, we have been helping alongside NGO Kōrero O Te ‘Ōrau and Ministry of Marine Resources Cook Islands with the scoping and removal or culling of COTS.

 After being removed from the water, the starfish are being used as fertilizers by local growers.

 Attempts have also been made by a small number of locals to eat the roe in an attempt to get more value out of the removed starfish, however to this day the number of crown-of-thorns starfish roe disciples is still very small.